gilescope/book-exploring-async-basics/src/introduction.md

 # Introduction

+We’ll dive deep down into the why and how of concurrent programming.
+I try to cover a lot of ground here.
+Maybe too much but if you’re like me, and curious I hope you’ll enjoy it anyways.

+> Everything in this book will cover the topics for the three major Operating Systems
+> Linux, Macos and Windows.

+The parts I found the coolest to research and write about were:

+- Defining the difference between parallel and concurrent, and finding a mental model to explain why concurrency is valuable.

+- Learning to make syscalls on three different platforms using only Rusts standard library.

+- Finding a short and easy way to generate a software interrupt and make a syscall using inline assembly.

+- Learning how the OS and the CPU handles concurrency, and seeing how the pieces fit together in the light of my previous book about `green threads`.

+- Figuring out how the the firmware and the device driver plays a role when we write code that does I/O.

+- Solving a question that been nagging me about exactly how the CPU know we’re accessing invalid memory when writing assembly.

+- Learning what the Node.js eventloop really is, and why most diagrams of it on the web are pretty misleading.

+- Using the knowledge from our research to write a **toy** node.js runtime.

+- Digging into what epoll, kqueue and IOCP and digging into the source code of `mio` and `libc` (next book)

+- Implementing a very bad, but working cross platform eventloop using nothing but the standard library (next book)

+So check this list.
+Do you know all of this already?
+No?
+Are you curious about any of this?
+We’ll join me as we dig into these topics and venture down the rabbit hole.

 This book is part of a series investigating several aspects and methods of handling async code execution:

 - [Green threads explained in 200 lines of Rust](https://app.gitbook.com/@cfsamson/s/green-threads-explained-in-200-lines-of-rust/)